-Outpatient prescription medications for transplant-related Services, including anti-rejection (immunosuppressive) drugs, are not eligible for reimbursement under the medical benefits of this Plan.
-Benefits for outpatient prescription drugs are provided only if this Plan includes a Prescription Drug Benefit and those benefits are subject to the terms and limitations of that Benefit.
+Outpatient prescription medications for transplant-related Services, including anti-rejection (immunosuppressive) drugs, are covered under the Prescription Drug Benefit and those benefits are subject to the terms and limitations of that Benefit.
+See section 4.14.

 4.13.4 Benefits for Physician/Provider Services Provided to the Organ Recipient